cloud4rpi/docs/docs/managePackets.md

 ## The Free Tier

 You receive 10k free packets every month.
-This amount is sufficient to send data to the cloud every five minutes for the whole month.
-The table below compares different spending rates.
+This is enough to send data to the cloud every five minutes for a month.
+The table below compares different packet spending rates:

 |                            | 1 packet per 5 minutes | 1 packet per minute | 2 packets per minute |
 | -------------------------- | ---------------------: | ------------------: | -------------------: |